trothr/znetboot/clefonvm.md

     $ cat authorized_keys
     ## should contain that PUBLIC key

+## done

 Recovery is sometimes possible;
-other times it seems more expedient to re-installing to fix a typo.
+other times it seems more expedient to re-install to fix a typo.